imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 Similar to before, darker colors indicate higher value (lower loss) and darker colors indicate low value (high loss).
 The red line indicate the death zone.
 The RL agent wants to go towards the dark regions and thus confidently jump off a cliff to its death.
-In my experiment, I still got 0% success rate and 68% death rate over 50 evals.
-Now if this is a humanoid robot, that would be about a 6-figure mistake.
-In contrast, BC doesn't have this fundamental issue simply due to its problem definition.
+In my experiment, the RL approach achieved a 0% success rate and a 68% death rate over 50 evaluation episodes—a disastrous outcome that, if applied to a humanoid robot, could translate to six-figure losses.

 Conclusion